litmuschaos/v1-litmus-docs/docs/rancher-litmus.md

 chaosresults.litmuschaos.io                   2020-06-24T17:37:01Z
 ```

-- Verify if the chaos api resources are successfully created in the desired (application) namespace.
+- Verify if the chaos API resources are successfully created in the desired (application) namespace.

-  *Note*: Sometimes, it can take a few seconds for the resources to be available post the CRD installation
+  *Note*: Sometimes, it may take few seconds for the resources to be available post the CRD installation

 ```
 $ kubectl api-resources | grep chaos